 Rose evening primrose

-Rose evening primrose , scientific name:Oenothera rosea , is a perennial herb of the department onagraceae of the genus oenothera.
+Rose evening primrose , scientific name:Oenothera rosea , is a perennial herb of the family onagraceae.
 A kind of evening primrose (waiting for evening grass) was introduced from South America, Feral and seen on roadsides across the country.
 5-small 4 petaled flowers deep pink blooms in September, has yellow-green at the base.
 And palmately lobed leaves are lanceolate in shallow wiggly tooth, leaf border conflicts.
-Many yellow and white flowers of the genus oenothera this flower blooms in red in the evening.
+Many yellow and white flowers of the genus oenothera this flower blooms in red.
+It is used for greening gardens, flower beds, roadside, and it is suitable for a night view because it can make fragrant flowers bloom at night.

 Common name:Rose evening primrose ,Scientific name:Oenothera rosea ,also known as: aqabanayuugheshaw (red flower sunset makeup) ,origin: South America, Habitat: Japan national environment: roadside wild in the life type: perennial, Wildflower, plant height: 30-50 cm, stem color, like red leaf shape: lanceolate, leaf: 3-5 cm, and Red veins in the leaf margin: shallow wave-like serrated, phyllotaxis: alternate, flowers form: single apical inflorescence, flower: damask Like yellow petals at the base, petals number: 4-(4-petaled flower), flower diameter:1~1.5cm, flower length: 3-5 cm, flowering time: May-September, daytime-evening floral flower stamens number: eight, anther colour: white, fruit capsule and ripens fruit, fruit-shaped section with 8 sides 4 crack